Swedemon/MzFightReporter/README.md

 - **Defensive Boons**:  Does not consider whether boons such as stab were wasted so a higher rating is not always better.
 However, this rating does show someone was at least actively pressing the buttons that matter.
 - **Healing**:  Only players using the Heal Addon with Live Sharing enabled will be accurately represented.
 - **Outgoing CC's**: There is no data regarding knockdown, knockback, launch, pull, float, and sink.
 For example, mesmer pulls, grav wells, DH pulls are not reported at this time.
 Also, outgoing CC durations are not considered.
-- **Commander**: At times the data is ambiguous on who the commander is in which case it is skipped.
 - **Long Fights**: Fights exceeding 15 minutes run the risk of not reporting due to system memory constraints.
-Healing data will not be included when the arcdps logs exceed 10MB.
+By defeault healing data will not be included when the arcdps logs exceed 10MB.
 ### Defensive Boons Score Formula
 - EI provides a data point called buffUptimes as the source of this data.
 The value is a percentage uptime on a given boon during the fight.
 - Score Formula = Stability(x5) + Aegis(x3) + Protection(x2) + Resistance(x2) + Alacrity(x2) + Quickness(x2) + Resolution(x1)